 10 of 23

 Lily of the Valley

 A light green dye can be created by boiling the leaves with water.
-The dye bath must be disposed of properly because the plant (and dye bath) is toxic.Continue to 11 of 23 below.
+The dye bath must be disposed of properly because the plant and dye bath are toxic to humans and animals.Continue to 11 of 23 below.

 11 of 23